Racial profiling: Israel

 In 1972, terrorists from the Japanese Red Army launched an attack that led to the deaths of at least 24 people at Ben Gurion Airport.
 Since then, security at the airport has relied on a number of fundamentals, including a heavy focus on what Raphael Ron, former director of security at Ben Gurion, terms the "human factor", which he generalized as "the inescapable fact that terrorist attacks are carried out by people who can be found and stopped by an effective security methodology."
 As part of its focus on this so-called "human factor", Israeli security officers interrogate travelers using racial profiling, singling out those who appear to be Arab based on name or physical appearance.
 Additionally, all passengers, including those who do not appear to be of Arab descent, are questioned as to why they are traveling to Israel, followed by several general questions about the trip in order to search for inconsistencies.
 Although numerous civil rights groups have demanded an end to the profiling, the Israeli government maintains that it is both effective and unavoidable.
 According to Ariel Merari, an Israeli terrorism expert, "it would be foolish not to use profiling when everyone knows that most terrorists come from certain ethnic groups.
 They are likely to be Muslim and young, and the potential threat justifies inconveniencing a certain ethnic group."

+Japan

+In December 2021, the U.S. Embassy in Tokyo, Japan warned of "suspected racial profiling" by police across Japan against non-Japanese residents.
+Since 2022, the number of people coming forward about racial profiling complaints against police officers in Japan has greatly expanded.
+In January 2024, three foreign-born residents of Japan filed a lawsuit which alleged they were repeatedly questioned by police based on their physical appearances, with one plaintiff, Pakistan-born Syed Zain, claiming that he was harassed by police at least 70 times since arriving in Japan in 2002.
+On 30 April 2024, an article was published by The Mainichi which provided some detail how an investigation found that numerous Japanese police officers had a high rate of racial profiling incidents which involved the targeting of foreigners.

+One former officer from western Japan saw police consistently being ordered by senior officers to target foreigners for questioning, ID checks and searches.
+This officer claimed that patrol officers were told to target foreigners.
+People with Korean, black and Southeast Asian roots were among those most frequently targeted.
+White people were less targeted, often being considered by police to be either "tourists" or having "a Japanese partner."
+On May 8, 2022, the New York Times reported that racial profiling was "prevalent" in Japan, but not often documented.